 What would happen though if 2 hours later, the order shows up and executes?

-At that time, Shrimpy will see this as a trade that executed outside of Shrimpy.
-As we discussed previously, when Shrimpy sees a trade that happened outside of Shrimpy, we will move those funds to the default portfolio.
+At that time, Shrimpy Pro will see this as a trade that executed outside of Shrimpy Pro.
+As we discussed previously, when Shrimpy Pro sees a trade that happened outside of Shrimpy, we will move those funds to the default portfolio.

-In this situation, the Shrimpy team must balance how much time we wait for correct information.
+In this situation, the Shrimpy Pro team must balance how much time we spend waiting for correct information with the speed of rebalancing.
 Either we can rebalance quickly, which will result in not receiving the information we need (resulting in balance transfers between portfolios), or we can rebalance slowly, get the correct information (even if it takes an hour), but rebalances will take a long time.
-Our belief is there is a balance.
+Our belief is there is a balance to be found.
 We have decided that we are willing to wait a reasonable amount of time, but not so long that rebalances become unbearably long.

-Unfortunately, there have been instances where exchanges have been untimely or inaccurate with the information they provide to Shrimpy.
-In these cases, Shrimpy may be impacted negatively as a result.
-We have already implemented countless protections to handle situations that can negatively affect trading, but we will continue to implement as many solutions as necessary to handle the sophisticated edge cases that impact Shrimpy.
+Unfortunately, there have been instances where exchanges have been untimely or inaccurate with the information they provide to Shrimpy Pro.
+In these cases, Shrimpy Pro may be impacted negatively as a result.
+We have already implemented countless protections to handle situations that can negatively affect trading, but we will continue to implement as many solutions as necessary to handle the sophisticated edge cases that impact Shrimpy Pro.

 Have questions, comments or concerns?
 Feel free to reach out to us via the blue "Support" button found in the bottom left corner of your Dashboard, or send an email to Support@Shrimpy.io.